 Key Features That a Construction ERP Must Have

-A construction ERP system must support complex field operations and integrate finance, procurement, HR, and compliance into one system.
-Here are some of the features every reliable construction ERP should offer:
+A construction ERP system must support complex field operations and integrate finance, procurement, HR, and compliance into a single platform.
+Below, you'll find the key features that every reliable ERP system should offer.

 Project Budgeting and Cost Control

-Real-time tracking of planned versus actual costs is essential.
+Real-time tracking of planned versus actual costs is an essential feature.
 A construction ERP should offer granular budget breakdowns by phase and activity, alert project managers to cost overruns, and integrate with procurement to ensure that expenses remain within approved budgets.
 This helps businesses avoid unplanned expenditures and keep projects financially viable.

 Procurement and Inventory Management